 Naturally, they also want to know how much time is involved and, of course, how much does Vistage cost?
 I’ve already discussed the ROI for Vistage here.
-In this post I’ll do my best to describe the variety of peer group membership opportunities within Vistage as well as the range of membership costs.
+In this post I’ll describe the primary peer group membership opportunities within Vistage as well as the range of membership costs.

 Vistage Peer Groups

-Established in 1957 and formally known as TEC (The Executive Committee), Vistage International provides professionally facilitated peer advisory groups that are structured according to individual needs and the size of the company.
+Established in 1957 and originally known as TEC (The Executive Committee), Vistage Worldwide provides professionally facilitated peer advisory groups that are structured according to individual needs and the size of the company.
 All are professionally facilitated by an executive coach who most likely was a business owner and/or CEO themselves.

 Chief Executives – This group is open to CEOs, presidents and business owners.
-Companies must have at least $5 million in revenue with most members in the $10m to $75m range.
-Members meet once a month for a full day for both personal and professional growth, working on the difficult challenges faced by leaders of companies both large and small.
+Companies generally do at least $3 million in revenue with most members in the $10m to $75m range.
+Members meet once a month for a full day for both personal and professional growth, working on the difficult challenges and wonderful opportunities faced by leaders of companies both large and small.
 In addition to the full day meeting, this membership includes monthly, 90 minute 1:1 executive coaching sessions.

 Key Executives – Top executives from a variety of industries meet once a month for a full day to discuss challenges faced by senior management.
 A key executive in a Vistage group develops skills that frees up the chief executive to work on the opportunities, issues and challenges facing the enterprise.

 Keep in mind that these are general guidelines, especially in terms of revenue requirements.
-For example, a CEO or business owner of a successful, fast growing company with less than $5 million in revenue may join a Chief Executive group upon the approval of the group Chair.
-As part of the membership interview, the Chair will determine which group is appropriate.
+For example, a CEO or business owner of a successful, fast growing company with less than $3 million in revenue may join a Chief Executive group upon the approval of the group Chair.
+As part of the membership interview, the Chair will determine which program is appropriate.

 Enrollment Fees and Membership Dues

-Monthly membership dues start around $600.00/month and go up from there to about $1,500/month, depending on the type of group and the size of the company, comparable to other well-established organizations and executive roundtables that are made up of CEOs.
+Monthly membership dues in the groups listed above start around $720/month and go up from there to about $1,500/month, depending on the type of group and the size of the company, comparable to other well-established organizations and executive roundtables that are made up of CEOs.
 Again, membership is not solely based on sales numbers; there are other factors that go into the decision such as previous experience, how fast a company is growing, etc. More than anything else, we’re most interested in our members receiving the highest value for their membership dues.

 So is it worth it?

 Well, it depends.
 Combined, I’ve been a member and Chair of Vistage for almost 30 years.
 Over those years I’ve seen many individuals come and go in this organization.
-Like anything else, when it comes to Vistage, you get out of it what you put into it.
+Like most anything else, when it comes to Vistage, you get out of it what you put into it.
 For those who reach out and form relationships, who are prepared for and participate in meetings and who truly give value to other members, I’ve never met anyone who said it wasn’t worth it.
 So it’s really up to the individual.

 For me, it’s been worth every penny and then some.
-As a Los Angeles Vistage Chair for over two years, and a 17 year member prior to that, it’s been a critical part of my personal and professional development.
+As a Los Angeles Vistage Chair and member, it’s been a critical part of my personal and professional development.

 Have additional questions?
 I’d be happy to elaborate on anything you’ve read here.
 Send me an email or call me at email@example.com or Brian@theokencompany.com.
 Phone is: (310) 466-2804